TAlonsoAmor/MMGH_DA_MAR2026/README.md

 1. Place `Supplemental_Annex.xlsx` in the `./data/` folder
 2. Open `run_model.R` in RStudio
-3. Run the full script or call:
+3. Run the full script (source) or call (once all libraries and internal functions have been loaded/run):

 ```r
 RESULTS <- run_pipeline(save_outputs = TRUE, output_dir = "./outputs")